Wi-Fi 6E vs Wi-Fi 7: What’s the difference?

 Wi-Fi 6E vs Wi-Fi 7: Specifications

-Bandwidth (Channels)20, 40 , 80, 80+80, 160MHz20, 40 , 80, 80+80, 160, 320MHz
+Bandwidth (Channels) | 20, 40 , 80, 80+80, 160MHz | 20, 40 , 80, 80+80, 160, 320MHz |

 Is it worth upgrading to a Wi-Fi 7 router?

-Whether or not it will be worth upgrading to a Wi-Fi 7 router depends on your current equipment.
+Whether or not it will be worth upgrading to a Wi-Fi 7 router depends on your current networking equipment.
 If you have an older Wi-Fi 5 router, then it will definitely be worth it, as you’ll likely see a big performance boost.
 However, if you have a newer router with Wi-Fi 6E, you might want to hold off a bit before upgrading.

 Regardless, one of the best things about the introduction of new Wi-Fi standards is that they are always backward-compatible with existing ones.
 This means that your Wi-Fi 6 devices will work just fine with your Wi-Fi 7 router but you won’t be able to reach the maximum speeds offered by the latest generation of Wi-Fi.

-Anthony Spadafora is the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to password managers and the best way to cover your whole home or business with Wi-Fi.
-Before joining the team, he wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
+Anthony Spadafora is the managing editor for security and home office furniture at Tom’s Guide where he covers everything from data breaches to password managers and the best way to cover your whole home or business with Wi-Fi.
+He also reviews standing desks, office chairs and other home office accessories with a penchant for building desk setups.
+Before joining the team, Anthony wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
 Based in Houston, Texas, when he’s not writing Anthony can be found tinkering with PCs and game consoles, managing cables and upgrading his smart home.